automationhacks/automationhacks.github.io/_posts/who-the-heck-is-an-SDET.md

 I came across one of the best descriptions of the role in the book ** How Google Tests Software by Whittaker, James A.; Arbon, Jason; Carollo, Jeff.
 Pearson**

-> The software engineer in test (SET) is also a developer role, except his focus is on testability
+> The Software engineer in test (SET) is also a developer role, except his focus is on testability
 > and general test infrastructure.
 SETs review designs and look closely at code quality and risk.
 > They refactor code to make it more testable and write unit testing frameworks and automation.
 They
 > are a partner in the SWE codebase, but are more concerned with increasing quality and test